All Episodes

 James Comey thinks in his own head that he's some kind of hero.

-He is the the biggest, you know, he politicized and has destroyed the reputation of the FBI more than any person ever to lead the FBI.
+He is the biggest, you know, he politicized and has destroyed the reputation of the FBI more than any person ever to lead the FBI.

 I truly believe that.

-Not only because he went after Trump, but he also went after Clinton in a public way.
+And for two reasons, not only because he went after Trump, but he also went after Clinton in a public way.

 All of that investigation should have been done if it was done very, very quietly, and the bar for doing it is significantly high, but he should have never been giving press conferences.

-So and that the executive branch has always resisted.
+So, and that the executive branch has always resisted.

-But see, this is what oversight's about, and it's what checks and balances are about.
+But see, this is what oversight's about.

-So the legislative branch rarely actually exerts themselves over the executive branch on on war or issues of regulation.
+So the legislative branch rarely actually exerts themselves over the executive branch on war or issues of regulation.

 So almost all the regulations that businesses suffer from are not from Congress.